 I’m looking forward to the spring/summer 2021 colour palettes.
 I wonder which of these colours may become “THE” Colour of the Year?

 If you are reading this and have a colour business, then you could use these colour palettes as an idea for a follow up session – or a workshop.
 How to wear spring/summer2021 colour would be a great title for a general workshop, or How to wear Pepper Stem for a one-to-one session with an existing customer.

 A key factor in success in all Colour Analysis businesses is to get out of the one-off mindset.
-Getting your clients returning for furnther services will create ongoing revenue.
-Creating new and exciting ways of keeping in touch with your customers will keep things fresh for your clients and also for you so do take a few moments to think how you could use these colours in your business.
+Getting your clients returning for further services will create ongoing revenue.
+Creating new and exciting ways of keeping in touch with your customers will keep things fresh for your clients and also for you, so do take a few moments to think how you could use these colours in your business.

 If you’ve enjoyed this short overview please share the photographs on pinterest.

 If you’d like to read more about seasonal colour analysis – try our article here Seasonal Colour Analysis 101

 If you’d like to know more about training in Colour Analysis you can aread about our Diploma in Advanced Colour Analysis here.

 If you’d love to train but not sure you can afford the training course – the’s an article ere: How to pay for your colour analysis training.
 With a Free download to help your planning

 If you are already qualified in Colour Analysis – you may like to further your skills with our other course available on our sister website Training with Imagination.